Education and Training

 Nathalie H. Urrunaga, M.D, M.S. is an Associate Professor of Medicine in the Division of Gastroenterology and Hepatology at the University of Maryland School of Medicine in Baltimore, Maryland.

-Cirrhosis, Liver Transplantation, Portal hypertension, Acute liver failure, Polycystic liver disease.
+Cirrhosis, Liver Transplantation, Portal hypertension, Acute liver failure, Polycystic liver disease, Outcomes in liver disease.

 Urrunaga NH, Singal AG, Cuthbert JA, Rockey DC.
 Clinical Presentation and Outcomes of Patients with Cirrhosis and Hemorrhagic Ascites.
 Journal of Hepatology.
 2013.
 Jun; 58 (6) 1113-8.
 Cited in Pubmed; PMID 23348236.

 Urrunaga NH, Rachakonda V, Magder L, Mindikoglu A. Outcomes of Living versus Deceased Donor Liver Transplantation for Acute Liver Failure in the United States.
 Transplantation Proceedings.
 2014.
 Jan; 46 (1) 219-224.
 Cited in Pubmed; PMID 2450755.

 Urrunaga NH, Rockey DC.
 Portal Hypertensive Gastropathy and Colopathy.
 Clinics in Liver Disease.
 2014 May;18(2):389-406.
 Cited in Pubmed; PMID 24679502.